 Bloodshot, created by Kevin VanHook, Don Perlin and Bob Layton in 1992, was and is one of the most popular characters from Valiant Comics, a different superhero sandbox with characters that rival Marvel and DC.
 While Easter egg connections are expected to be minimal, you can bet that Bloodshot, directed by Dave Wilson, could be the beginning of the Valiant Cinematic Universe.

-Bloodshot will open in theaters on March 13.
+Bloodshot opened in theaters on March 13, 2020.
 It was previously scheduled for theatrical release on February 21 but was pushed several weeks from Sony.
 However, due to the COVID-19 pandemic shuttering theaters around the same time, the studio released the film digitally two weeks after it opened.

 Yes!
 A trailer debuted shortly after New York Comic Con and ran alongside the theatrical release of Terminator: Dark Fate.
-You can watch it in the embed below.
+You can watch it below.

 Vin Diesel stars in Bloodshot, but he’s not alone.
 Along for the ride are: